4 Baby Literacy Tips

-By letting our children pick the books that they want you to read, it makes them part of their learning process, and not just an expectator.
-If you are going to follow the Montessori Method, this method promotes that the child’s learning needs to be based on “real-life” activities, the method does not promote fantasy-like stories (i.e. animals dressed and acting like humans), or caricature picture books.
+By letting our child pick the books that they want you to read, it makes them part of their learning process.
+If you are going to follow the Montessori Method, this method promotes that the child’s learning needs to be based on “real-life” activities.

-Barefoot Books does not have any “real-life” books, but these books are similar to the Montessori Method in the sense that they talk about “real-life” activities, which can help you start this journey:
+Barefoot Books does “real-life” books, these books are similar to the Montessori Method in the sense that they talk about “real-life” activities, which can help you start this journey:

 My Barefoot Book of Wonderful Words – This book also comes in Spanish and French.
 This book follows a family through their busy day.
 In each scene, it’s filled with people, place, and things, where you and your child will meet people of all races, cultures, lifestyles, and abilities.
 The book has very colorful illustrations where it details scenes of daily life activities and your child will learn daily life vocabulary with the help of illustrations.

 The Barefoot Book of Children – This is Barefoot Books’ best seller.
 Every child in the world is represented here.
-It has some endnotes at the end, where it explains the different cultures, and promotes diversity, inclusion and acceptance of others.
+It has some endnotes, where it explains the different cultures, promotes diversity, inclusion, and acceptance of others.

 Find a Space to Read and Have Fun

 Reading time should be a special bonding time with your child.
 Children learn by example, be that role model for them.
-If they see you reading, and see that you enjoy it, there are more chances of your child to love books and love reading.
+Let the see you reading.
+Let them see that you enjoy it.
+This way they will learn to love books and love reading.

 Here are some ideas on what you can do to promote reading time: